Residential Tuition :

 Extended Commuter Tuition:

 Engineering is one of the top desired careers in many companies.
-If you are considering a career in Engineering, this course will help you explore what it takes to be an engineer.
+For students considering a career in Engineering, this course will help them explore what it takes to be an engineer.
 We will explore facets of mechanical, structural, civil, and electrical engineering in a hands-on, minds-on approach.

-Last year engineering students visited Luchs Consulting Engineers.
-Luchs Consulting Engineers is a dynamic Connecticut licensed engineering and land surveying firm providing a full range of engineering services to federal, state, municipal, utility and private clients throughout New England.
+Excursions at Yale – Students visit Luchs Consulting Engineers.
+Founded in 1948, Luchs is a dynamic Connecticut licensed engineering and land surveying firm providing a full range of services to federal, state, municipal, utility and private clients throughout New England.

 Rich Bonnanzio, MSME, MSM

 Mr. Bonnanzio has over forty years of experience in various capacities in the engineering industry.
 He was a model manager responsible for the V2500 program for International Aero Engines (IAE) manages engineering, sales, production, customer support and aftermarket services for the V2500 engine – one of the most successful commercial jet-engine programs in production today.
 In addition, he was a design lead and deputy manager at Pratt & Whitney, a world leader in the design, manufacture, and service of aircraft engines and auxiliary power units.
 He holds an Master of Science in Mechanical Engineering (MSME) from University of Bridgeport as well as a Master of Science in Management (MSM) from Albertus Magnus College.

 Students explore the design process and a standard problem solving approach used by engineers.
 Students have an opportunity to utilize a series of design challenges to test and gather data on the efficiency of their designs.
 Projects include building a scale model structure compliant with code, zoning, and budget requirements as well as creating an artificial limb.